 (b) Performed in a manner inconsistent with label requirements, state law or rules.

 22. Failure to take appropriate corrective action to comply with this chapter or with rules adopted pursuant to this chapter without valid justification within a reasonable period of time after receiving a written directive from the registrar.
-The written directive shall set forth the time within which the contractor is to complete the remedial action.
-The time permitted for compliance shall not be less than fifteen days from the date of issuance of the directive.
-A license shall not be revoked or suspended nor shall any other penalty be imposed for a violation of this paragraph until after a hearing has been held.
+The written directive must set forth the time within which the contractor is to complete the remedial action.
+The time permitted for compliance may not be less than fifteen days from the date of issuance of the directive.
+A license may not be revoked or suspended nor may any other penalty be imposed for a violation of this paragraph until after a hearing has been held.

 23. Prohibit, threaten to prohibit, retaliate against, threaten to retaliate against or otherwise intimidate any contractor or materialman from serving a preliminary notice pursuant to section 33-992.01.